whitecrow1027/VIS-TIR-Datasets/README.md

 The stereo baseline between left and right camera is 0.5m, and the camera focal length is 1.6345*10^3mm

+update: add calibration parameter from Matlab.
+Please note that:
+1. The released images have been calibrated.
+2. The calibration parameter of the original image with image size 1280*960.
+The released images are cut to remove some of the sky area at the top with the final size 1280*800.

 ![handware system](./img/camera.jpg)

 ## Data exapmle